-2.2.1 Arc Prevention Circuit Behavior during Coupling
+2.2.1 Arc Prevention Circuit Behavior During Coupling

-The behavior of the Arc Prevention circuit during coupling can be more clearly understood by referring to Figure 2.3.
+The behavior of the Arc Prevention circuit during coupling can be more clearly understood by referring to Figure 2.3, which shows the power on timing diagram for the Arc Prevention Circuit.
+Starting at the top of the diagram, the LATCH command is issued thus initiating locking of the Tool Changer.

 When the robot and Master approach the Tool for pick up, electrical contact between the Master and Tool pin contacts occurs.
-Soon after the Latch command is turned ON, the Arc Prevention Circuit will turn on US1 and US2 power.
-The time delay between when the LATCH output is turned ON to when power is actually available to the EOAT (time $T_1$ in the diagram) is less than $100~\mathrm{ms}$
+Soon after the LATCH command is turned ON, the Arc Prevention Circuit will turn on US1 and US2 power.
+The time delay between when the LATCH output is turned ON to when power is actually available to the EOAT (time $T_1$ in the diagram) is less than 20 ms.